soogbet/utomata/README.md

 There are countless possible transition functions, most of which quickly drive the system towards either uniformity or noise.
 However, there are also (countless still) functions that result in the emergence of coherent structures that posses interesting, beautiful and potentially even useful patterns of behaviour.

-Utomata is Javascript/WebGL framework for exploration and study of novel cellular automata algorithms.
+utomata is Javascript/WebGL framework for exploration and study of novel cellular automata algorithms.
 It is designated for cross-disciplinary research with an emphasis on computational arts and artificial life.
-It's light weight, dependency free, hardware accelerated and easy to embed in any web page.
-Utomata's minimalist functional syntax can express any algorithm up to outer totalistic, any-neighbour, 4D continuous state CA's.
+It's light weight, dependency free, hardware accelerated and easy to embed in any web page. utomata's minimalist functional syntax can express any algorithm up to outer totalistic, any-neighbour, 4D continuous state CA's.

 # Programming Guide <a name="guide"></a>

 #### 1. Getting started <a name="create"></a>

-Utomata can work in any HTML page.
+utomata can work in any HTML page.
 To get started create a new text file using a code editor such as [atom](https://atom.io/), paste the following snippet and save it as: uto1.html.
 Then open the file using a web browser.
 NB: you can also follow this guide using the [sandbox](https://soogbet.github.io/utomata/), or in [utomata.net](https://utomata.net)

 ```html